IHarmers/python101/lesson_9/input.md

 The [ask_credentials](ask_credentials.py) script demonstrates how it's done.

 Your can run the script like this `python3 ask_credentials.py`.
 The script will then prompt you for a password.
-Access will be denied when you enter the right password and it will be granted if you enter the right one.
+Access will be denied when you enter the wrong password and it will be granted if you enter the right one.

 The asking of the password happens in the *ask_pass* function: